Note: This post has been updated from our original article in 2018 to include more detailed data on the EU's GDPR and California's CCPA.

 Below you'll find a brief breakdown and comparison of both the GDPR and CCPA, and how your U.S.-based business needs to adapt if it hasn't already.

 What is GDPR?

-GDPR stands for the General Data Protection Regulation.
-It is a series of rules that companies are required to follow that are designed to give individuals in the European Union more control over their personal data and to simplify international regulations.
-The regulations cover the
+The General Data Protection Regulation is a series of rules for "data controllers" designed to give EU residents more control over their personal data and simplify international regulations.

 - Type of data that is collected